nec-soft/openstack-disaster-recovery/patches/README.md

-Patched for OpenStack Disaster Recovery
+Patches for OpenStack Disaster Recovery
 ===========================

 It is necessary to apply these patches to use function of OpenStack Disaster Recovery.